saurxbh/crud-demo/README.md

 # crud-demo

 Built a Full Stack Web Application that provides CRUD functionalities.
 Used Spring Boot for the backend and React for the frontend.
-Decent learning experience, def getting a hang of this.

 ## Features